 When robots are misaligned, they act in order to bring forth the cyclic phases described above.
-At the beginning of a trial, both robots emit signals and turn counterclockwise.
-When e-puck () switch state from receiving to emitting due to the perception of a signal form sensor S_6 , e-puck (|) does not stop emitting since it is not currently receiving from sensor S_3 but from sensor S_7 .
-E-puck () reacts to this contingency by stopping the emission of signals and changing its behaviour.
-That is, it interrupts its smooth rotational movement and starts oscillating, changing its direction of rotation from clockwise to counterclockwise anytime sensor S_6 is impinged by a signal, and from counterclockwise to clockwise anytime sensor S_5 is impinged by a signal.
-During the oscillations, e-puck () begins again to emit signals.
-While e-puck () is busy in performing this dance, e-puck
+At the beginning of a trial, both robots emit signals and turn counter clockwise.
+When e-puck (\) switch state from receiving to emitting due to the perception of a signal form sensor S6, e-puck (1) does not stop emitting since it is not currently receiving from sensor S3 but from sensor S7.
+E-puck (\) reacts to this contingency by stopping the emission of signals and changing its behaviour.

-Figure 7: (a) Polarisation results of a team of 4 simulated e-pucks for a set of 30 experiments.(b) Polarisation results of a team of 6 simulated e-pucks for a set of 30 experiments.

-(|) keeps on smoothly moving counterclockwise.
-As soon as it reaches an orientation in which signals impinged its sensor S_3 , e-puck (|) stops emitting.
-For e-puck () this is the condition to interrupt its oscillating behaviour and start the smooth rotational movement.
-At this point (t = 20s) the robots have more or less the same heading-see $H_t < 0.1$ in Figure 6b-and the cyclic phases guarantee the maintenance of the coordinated movements.

-Note also that, in this trial, the simulated robots are initially oriented in such a way that they are nearly facing opposite directions-see $H_t = 0.85$ in Figure 6b.
+That is, it interrupts its smooth rotational movement and starts oscillating, changing its direction of rotation from clockwise to counter clockwise anytime sensor S6 is impinged by a signal, and from counter clockwise to clockwise anytime sensor S5 is impinged by a signal.
+During the oscillations, e-puck (\) begins again to emit signals.
+While e-puck (\) is busy in performing this dance, e-puck (1) keeps on smoothly moving counter clockwise.
+As soon as it reaches an orientation in which signals impinge its sensor S3, e-puck (1) stops emitting.
+For epuck (\) this is the condition to interrupt its oscillating behaviour and start the smooth rotational movement.
+At this point (t = 20s) the robots have more or less the same heading-see $H_t < 0.1$ in Figure 8b-and the cyclic phases guarantee the maintenance of the coordinated movements.
+Note also that, in this trial, the simulated robots are initially oriented in such a way that they are nearly facing opposite directions-see Ht = 0.85 in Figure 8b.
 At the very beginning of the trial, both robots try to wait for the other changing rotation sense, so they both enter into the oscillatory phase mentioned above.
 Errors in communications and noise on motors allow the robots to get out of the deadlock and successfully accomplish their objective.

-We replicate test with physical robots in simulation, to do a comparison between the real and simulated behaviour.
-Figure 7a shows polarisation measures for a group of 4 robots, and Figure 7b for a group of 6.
-In simulation robots are behaving slightly better than in reality.
-They manage to negotiate their common heading before t = 70s.
-We studied these differences by keeping track of the inputs and outputs values of the neural network in both simulated and real experiments.
-We observe that as the size of the group of robots increases, more communication signals are simultaneously broadcast in the environment and message collisions are therefore more likely to arise.
-This degradation of the communication signals has not been implemented on the simulated robots due to the difficulty of simulating the shared medium of the communication system.
-This is the main explanation to the negotiation time difference between real and simulated results.

-9 Conclusions
+11. Conclusions

 In this paper, we describe a neural network controller designed using artificial evolution that allows robots to implement efficient communication strategies to align.
 Aligning refers to the process by which the robots managed to head towards a common arbitrary an autonomously chosen direction starting from initial randomly chosen orientations.

-The communication among the robots is base on a system which provides a receiver information concerning range, bearing of the signal source and a binary message broadcast into the environment by the sender.
-The results show that artificial evolution synthesised successful neural network controllers that provide the robots all the behavioural and communication mechanisms required by the task.
+The communication among the robots is based on a system which provides the receiver with information concerning range, bearing of the signal source and a binary message broadcast into the environment by the sender.
+The results show that artificial evolution synthesise successful neural network controllers that provide the robots all the behavioural and communication mechanisms required by the task.